google/closure-templates/documentation/reference/functions.md

-# Methods and Functions
+# Methods, Fields, and Functions

-Soy methods and functions are called from within Soy [expressions](expressions.md).
+Soy methods, fields, and functions are called from within Soy [expressions](expressions.md).

-The table below lists basic Soy functions and methods that are available by default.
+The table below lists basic Soy methods, fields, and functions that are available by default.
 For Soy functions related to bidirectional text, see [Bidi Support](../dev/localization#bidi_functions).
 For information on writing custom external functions, see
 [Creating an External Function](../dev/externs.md).